zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 and activities.
 Ann wrote that she felt that the goals of the conference theme were accomplished.
-She also reported that during the Fall quarter of academic year 2000-2001, Northwestern volunteered to be one of seven beta-testers for ICPSR\'s experiment in allowing people at ICPSR-member institutions to download data directly from ICPSR\'s website to the user\'s desktop.
-Over time, it will be interesting to see the effects of this new service on operations and on user needs \-- particularly on local central storage, services needed by inexperienced vs seasoned researchers, and on maintaining records of local holdings.
-As noted by the ICPSR, the new service represents a quantum leap in data distribution, and writes Ann, \"it\'s a welcome one.\"
+She also reported that during the Fall quarter of academic year 2000-2001, Northwestern volunteered to be one of seven beta-testers for ICPSR's experiment in allowing people at ICPSR-member institutions to download data directly from ICPSR's website to the user's desktop.
+Over time, it will be interesting to see the effects of this new service on operations and on user needs -- particularly on local central storage, services needed by inexperienced vs seasoned researchers, and on maintaining records of local holdings.
+As noted by the ICPSR, the new service represents a quantum leap in data distribution, and writes Ann, "it's a welcome one."

 **Robert Johnston** reported that on March 8, 2000, data experts from Princeton, Binghamton, Yale, Columbia, University of Toronto, University